Bolotnaya Square case: Leonid Razvozzhaev

-He is charged with the organization and preparation of riots, including the May 6 demonstration at Bolotnaya Square, and has been placed in preventive detention.
-He is remanded until October 6, 2013.
+He was charged with the organization and preparation of riots, including the May 6 demonstration at Bolotnaya Square, and placed in preventive detention.
+He was remanded until October 6, 2013.
 He was sentenced to 4 years and 6 months in prison.

 Dmitry Rukavishnikov

 Born in 1977.
 Charged pursuant to Part 2 of Article 212 of the Russian Criminal Code.
 He was kept under arrest.
 He was amnestied in December 2013.

 Anastasia Rybachenko

-Born on September 11, 1991, an activist with the "Solidarnost" movement.
-Home of her parents was searched in July 2012.
-At that time Rybachenko had already left Russia for her studies in Estonia, which she began in August 2012.
-The leaders of Solidarnost Garry Kasparov and Boris Nemtsov provided her with their personal letters of recommendation for her enrollment in Tallinn University of Technology.
-In September 2013, the Investigative Committee of Russia made public that as of September 11, 2012, it accused Rybachenko of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) though has kept it unknown for longer than a year.
+Born in 1991, student of political science at the State Academic University for the Humanities in Moscow, an activist with the "Solidarnost" movement.

+The home of her parents was searched in July 2012.
+Rybachenko, who was on a trip to France, the Netherlands and Germany at the time, decided not to return to Russia temporarily.
+Since Rybachenko’s travel visa was expiring, she planned to apply for asylum in Germany, but then changed her mind.
+In August 2012, Rybachenko enrolled in Tallinn University of Technology.
+The leaders of "Solidarnost" Garry Kasparov and Boris Nemtsov provided her with their personal letters of recommendation for her enrollment in the university.

+In September 2013, the Investigative Committee of Russia made public that as of September 11, 2012, it accused Rybachenko of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) though had kept it unknown for longer than a year.
 With regard to the situation, Estonian Prime Minister Andrus Ansip said that Rybachenko "should definitely submit an application to the corresponding institutions in Estonia.
 The most advisable would be to apply for asylum."
-In response, Rybachenko published an open letter to PM Ansip and stated that she appreciates the concern but does not need an asylum as long as she has a student visa to stay in the EU.
-In the letter, Rybachenko also noted that her case is recognized as politically motivated in Europe, particularly by the European Parliament (resolutions 2013/2667(RSP) and 2014/2628(RSP)), Amnesty International and the European Court of Human Rights.
-In January 2014, before the investigation was completed, the case against Rybachenko was definitively closed due to the amnesty issued by Russian President Vladimir Putin.
+In response, Rybachenko published an open letter to PM Ansip and stated that she appreciated the concern but did not need asylum as long as she had a student visa to stay in the EU.
+In the letter, Rybachenko also noted that her case was recognized as politically motivated in Europe, particularly by the European Parliament (resolutions 2013/2667(RSP) and 2014/2628(RSP)), Amnesty International and the European Court of Human Rights.

+On January 9, 2014, before the investigation was completed, the case against Rybachenko was closed due to the amnesty issued by Russian President Vladimir Putin.
+Rybachenko's lawyer was Vladimir Samokhin.